 Crook County (2016), Nicole Gonzalez Van Cleve

 This imposing courthouse plays an important role in Richard Wright’s seminal novel Native Son.
-It is here that the central character—Bigger Thomas, a black youth from the South Side—is put on trial for murdering two white women.
+It is here that the central character—Bigger Thomas, a black youth from the South Side—is put on trial for murdering two women.
 While he does not apologize for Thomas’s crimes, Wright shows how he is brutalized by a racist society that fuels the very crimes it claims to want to stop.
 The novel became a bestseller when it published in 1940, and it helped to shift the U.S. discourse on race.

 Nearly eighty years on, Nicole Gonzalez Van Cleve has written a nonfiction account of the very same court, based on over 1,000 hours of observation.